Imen-ks/Blog/README.md

 ![featured](https://github.com/Imen-ks/Blog/blob/master/Public/Images/featured.png)

-This project uses [Vapor 4 framework for macOS](https://docs.vapor.codes/install/macos) to build a fully-featured web app comprising a web API consumed by a web Client.
+This project uses [Vapor 4 framework](https://docs.vapor.codes/install/macos) to build a fully-featured web app comprising a web API consumed by a web Client.
 The models are persisted into a PostgreSQL database hosted in a Docker container.
 To be able to run this project, you need to have [Docker](https://www.docker.com/products/docker-desktop) installed in your system.